 UIC Admissions Office has a comprehensive page of resources for newly-admitted students.
 Please look through this page first as it covers a lot of topics including submitting your official intent to enroll, activating your student account, submitting official/final credentials, and resolving student holds.

-Your academic advisor will be Kevin Strickland (email@example.com).
-He can answer questions you may have about program requirements, course planning, school resources, navigating personal issues in relation to graduate school, etc. Felicia Ferrone (ID), Cheryl Towler-Weese (GD) are the Directors of Graduate Studies.
+Your academic advisor will be Kevin Strickland, he can answer questions you may have about program requirements, course planning, school resources, navigating personal issues in relation to graduate school, etc. Brian Anderson (ID) and Cheryl Towler Weese (GD) are the Directors of Graduate Studies.
 They provide oversight of the graduate programs and become involved in student-specific issues as necessary.
-Brian Anderson is the DIrector of the MDes Preliminary Year program.

 One-on-one advising meetings are not required for graduate students, but Kevin available over email or to meet in person once we return to in-person instruction.
 For now, he am available via email or voice chat on Slack/Zoom.
 If you want to chat, please let request an appointment via email.